Antihormone therapy: Tamoxifen and Toremifene

 Tamoxifen is a SERM and is one of the most common and oldest forms of hormone therapy.
 When breast cancer is found at an early stage or found to be Metastatic breast cancer, tamoxifen can be prescribed to selectively block estrogen's effect on certain cells.
 SERMs like tamoxifen attach to receptors on the cancer cells which blocks estrogen from attaching to the receptors.
 Tamoxifen is successful in lowering breast cancer reoccurrence rates, breast cancer occurrence in the opposite breast, and death from breast cancer in cases of hormone receptor-positive and hormone-sensitive cancer.
 Tamoxifen is also thought to lower the risk of breast cancer in those who have a predisposition or at risk.
 Tamoxifen may be used in pre and postmenopausal women.
 Toremifene is a similar SERM drug to tamoxifen, but is less common and only approved for treatment of metastatic cancer.
 Toremifene is generally prescribed once tamoxifen is no longer effective.

 Fulvestrant (Faslodex)

 Fulvestrant is a SERD drug that acts by damaging and blocking estrogen receptors.
 Fulvestrant is currently only approved by the FDA to treat cancer in postmenopausal women, but it is often prescribed off-label in combination with and LHRH agonist in premenopausal women to halt the functionality of the ovaries.
 Fulvestrant is administered via injection in the buttocks.

 Aromatase inhibitors

 A group of drugs called aromatase inhibitors are commonly prescribed to postmenopausal women who test positive for hormone receptor-positive cancer.
-Aromatase in fat and muscle can be responsible for circulating estrogen in postmenopausal women.
+Aromatase in fat and muscle can circulate estrogen in postmenopausal women.
 Aromatase in highly estrogen-sensitive tissues, such as the breast, uterus, vagina, bone, and blood vessels, provides estrogen locally, so aromatase inhibitors work by reducing this estrogen production.